 Note that if you are only interested in small details, faint extended emission of no interest can be ignored if it is of too low surface brightness (a few times the rms) at the expected resolution.
-However, emission which is so bright that it would be strongly detected were it not smooth, can cause artefacts in high resolution images if low-resolution data are not also used.
+However, emission which is so bright that it would be strongly detected were it not smooth can cause artefacts in high resolution images if low-resolution data are not also used.

 Field-of-view (FOV) is the area on the sky over which an interferometric image is obtained.
 The instantaneous FOV is formally the angular size of the half-power width of the Gaussian beam (FWHM) of the individual antennas and is also called the width of the "primary beam".
 The size of the FOV depends on the inverse of the product of the frequency of the observation and the diameter of the individual antennas used; larger antennas or higher frequencies result in smaller FOVs.
-Larger FOVs and flatter map sensitivities across images can be attained by observing in series many adjacent locations on the sky (best separated by $\lambda/2D$ where $\lambda$ is the observed wavelength, and D is the diameter of the antennas, to achieve Nyquist sampling) and using the resulting data to create a "mosaic" map.
+Larger FOVs and flatter map sensitivities across images can be attained by observing in series many adjacent locations on the sky (best separated by $\lambda/2D$ where λ is the observed wavelength, and D is the diameter of the antennas, to achieve Nyquist sampling) and using the resulting data to create a "mosaic" map.
 For a single pointing, the sensitivity of the observation is not uniform across the FOV; it declines with angular separation from the center position with the approximately Gaussian responsivity of the main antenna beam.
 For this reason, if the map region of interest extends beyond about 1/3 of the primary beam from the field center, it is strongly recommended that a small mosaic is made instead of a single pointing.

 To have constant sensitivity across the mosaic, each pointing must be observed to the same relative sensitivity.
 Thus, mosaics can be quite costly in terms of observing time.
-Deciding whether a mosaic or a single pointing should be observed requires an understanding of the expected source structure and size, i.e., whether or not the observed emission will be extended, based on previous data from other telescopes.
+Deciding whether a mosaic or a single pointing should be observed requires an understanding of the expected source structure and size, i.e. whether or not the observed emission will be extended, based on previous data from other telescopes.
 Furthermore, if multi-band images over the same FOV are needed for a given project, mosaics may be required with higher frequency bands in order to match the area coverage of a single pointing with lower frequency bands.
 Mosaics can also aid in recovering some emission on scales larger than those that are sampled by single pointings, though they cannot compensate for emission that has been "resolved out".
 (See Maximum Recoverable Scale above.)

 Spectral resolution is the minimum separation in frequency whereby adjacent independent features can be distinguished.
-The digitized data from ALMA allows for an incredible range in spectral resolution.
+The digitized data from ALMA allows for a remarkable range in spectral resolution.
 (See Table 2 page 8.)
 Spectral resolution depends on how the correlator has been configured.
-ALMA's correlator can be configured to provide data cubes with up to 8192 independent spectral channels (though see Data Rate on page 32 for a caveat).
-The width of these channels can be defined from 3.8 kHz to 25 MHz.
-(In Cycle 5, the smallest available channel spacing is 7.6 kHz (in single polarization), with a spectral resolution of 15.3 kHz due to Hanning smoothing.)
-For continuum observations or for observations of very broad spectral lines (e.g. high-redshift galaxies), wide bandwidths and low spectral resolution channels are used to achieve high sensitivity; the total bandwidth of all correlator settings used cannot exceed 7.5 GHz.
-For obser-
+ALMA's correlator can be configured to provide data cubes with up to 8192 independent spectral channels.
+The width of these channels can be defined from 3.8 kHz to 31.25 MHz.
+(In this cycle, the smallest available channel spacing is 7.6 kHz (in single polarization), with a spectral resolution of 15.3 kHz due to Hanning smoothing.)
+For continuum observations or for observations of very broad spectral lines (e.g. high-redshift gal-